Pinot Grigio Grape Variety

 Yet Pinot Bianco is more than capable of offering all of the above.
 Like Chardonnay, it is a very malleable and flexible grape, used to make a range of dry styles.
 If the winemaker desires weight and structure, they will vinify the wines in barrels – with concrete and amphorae also being popular choices – and allow them to oxidize gently for up to 30 months post-fermentation.
 The result is a full-bodied interpretation of Pinot Bianco, with aromas of wood smoke, butter, hazelnut, and almond.
 It is one of Italy’s most voluptuous white wines.

-In northern Italy, mono-varietal and blends are two principal sources of delicious Pinot Bianco wines.
+Mono-varietal and blends are two principal sources of delicious Pinot Bianco wines in northern Italy.
 The first is slowly gaining recognition for the stupendous quality of its bubbly.
 Although Italy boasts over 100 designations legally marketing sparkling wine, Franciacorta is the only appellation exclusively dedicated to fizz.
 The vineyards, located east of Milan in an undulating region called Brescia, offer breathtaking picturesqueness.
 Vines, sheltered by a chain of hills used for viticulture since Roman times, thrive in this area.
 The climate is continental, with bright sunny days, cool nights (exacerbated by the high altitude), and cold winters.

 Pinot Bianco yields fantastic base wine in these Alpine conditions: fragrant, fresh, and rich in flavor.
 It has also developed a powerful synergy with the zone’s sandy soils – the terroir is both free-draining and rich in minerals from the glacial deposits.
 Although Chardonnay- and Pinot Noir-dominant blends tend to receive the most adulation from critics, Pinot Bianco is an invaluable part of the Franciacorta industry today.
 Admittedly, the area under vine is negligible compared to Champagne – about a tenth of the size – but in terms of quality, they are close rivals.